-This section lists practical instructions on how to have lucid dreams - including my favorite lucid dreaming techniques for beginners.
-Enjoy...
+Below I'll summarize some practical instructions on how to have lucid dreams, including my personal favorite lucid dream techniques.

-2) Lucidity stems from the realization that you are dreaming, which makes you become self-aware.
-This gives you the full mental faculty to consider the dream in context, while it unfolds.
-You have the power to control your own movements in the dream (just like waking life).
+A lucid dream begins when you realize that you are dreaming, which makes you become self-aware.
+This gives you the full mental faculty to consider the dream in context and explore in "live".
+You have the power to control yourself, the scenery, the plot, and other dream elements if you choose.

-The majority of lucid dreaming techniques train your mind to these ends:
+The majority of lucid dreaming techniques train your mind to:

-There is no guaranteed method of having a lucid dream tonight.
-However, there are many tried-and-tested techniques which can certainly increase your chances, even more so over time.
+Now, there is no guaranteed method of having a lucid dream tonight.
+However, there are many tried-and-tested techniques which can increase your chances, even more so over time.

-Here are five very basic techniques to kick-start your training:
+Here are five basic techniques to kick-start your lucid dream training:

-Once you've spent a day committing to all five techniques, it's time to move on to some advanced techniques like the ones described in my lucid dreaming course.
+Once you've spent a day committing to all five techniques, it's time to move on to some advanced lucid dreaming techniques.

-I've been lucid dreaming since I was 14 years old and I've spent the last four years researching and writing about lucid dream control.
+I've been lucid dreaming since I was 14 years old and I've spent the last five years researching and writing about lucid dream control on this site.

 Understandably, I get a lot of emails and forum questions from beginners, and by far the most common one goes like this:

-Over the years I have found that these techniques, both individually and in combination, allow me to have the most lucid dreams:
+Over the years I have found that following these techniques - usually in combination - produce the most lucid dreams:

-1) Night-Time Meditation - There is a wonderful half-sleep state I like to go and explore, just before falling asleep or just after waking up.
-I lie perfectly still and relaxed and allow my mind to drift.
+1) Night-Time Meditation - There is a wonderful half-sleep state I go and explore whenever I am in bed and drowsy.
+I lie very still and relaxed and allow my mind to drift.
 I hold on to that thin strand of consciousness while allowing my body to fall asleep.

-Not only is this deeply relaxing, it creates all kinds of interesting phenomena, like out-of-body sensations, memory impressions, auditory hallucinations and emerging dream scenes.
-This method is great for increasing your self-awareness, visualization skills, and walking your mind directly into a lucid dream.
+Not only is this deeply relaxing, it creates all kinds of interesting hypnagogic sensations: floating out-of-body, seeing geometric patterns behind closed eyes, auditory hallucinations and emerging dream scenes.
+This method is great for increasing your self-awareness, visualization skills, and learning how to walk your mind directly into a lucid dream.

 2) Dream Journaling - If there were one technique that is absolutely essential to frequent lucid dreaming, it is to keep a dream journal.
-Spend 10 minutes writing down your dreams each morning and you will find that, not only your dream recall and intensity increase, but you will have many more moments of spontaneous lucidity in the dream world.
+Spend 10 minutes writing down your dreams each morning and you will find that not only will your dream recall and intensity increase, but you will have many more moments of spontaneous lucidity in the dream world.
 Ignore this at your peril.